awwaiid/repl-looper/README.md

   * I got loops sending AND turned into lattice patterns!
   * A fun part of that was using negative time offsets for the pattern starts
   * I'm moving this toward assuming an overall 16-step sequence, but not necessarily quantized yet
+  * Next some UX improvements; command history is definitely one
+  * Sweet ... got it adjusted to play back on the first loop
+  * Used `peek` command to record this cool gif

 # Ideas